New Student Checklist & FAQ

 Spouses/domestic partners and children of current students can also obtain a PennCard to access many campus services, visit the PennCard website to learn how to obtain a card.

-When you arrive on campus make sure you stop by your academic department office and introduce yourself.
+When you arrive on campus make sure you stop by your academic program office and introduce yourself.
 Ask about program- and school-specific orientation activities.